 Bio

-After a couple of misguided attempts at a psychology degree at UQ, Christine found her bearings in journalism at QIT, became besotted with radio, tripped and fell into television, segued into public relations and ended up writing for a living for most of her adult life.
+After a couple of misguided attempts at a psychology degree, Christine found her bearings in journalism, became besotted with radio, tripped and fell into television, segued into public relations and ended up writing for a living for most of her adult life.

-Christine completed a Master of Arts (Research) in youth writing at QUT in 2008.
+Christine turned to writing fiction in the mid-2000s and in 2008 completed a Master of Arts (Research) at QUT in writing for young people.

-Her debut novel Dust, published by Random House Australia under its Woolshed Press Imprint, was a CBCA Notable Book for 2010 and was Highly Commended in the Prime Minister’s Literary Awards for Children’s Fiction.
+Her debut novel Dust, published by Random House Australia in 2009, was judged a Notable Book for Older Readers in the CBCA Book of the Year Awards and was Highly Commended in the Prime Minister’s Literary Awards for Children’s Fiction.

-Henry Hoey Hobson, her second novel, was launched by CBCA National President Marj Kirkland in July 2010 and was shortlisted for the 2011 CBCA Book of the Year for Younger Readers, the WA Premier’s Book Awards and the Queensland Premier’s Literary Awards.
-She is currently working on an adult crime novel, The Lonely Dead and a YA novel, Intruder.
+Her second novel Henry Hoey Hobson, was shortlisted for the CBCA Book of the Year for Younger Readers, the WA Premier’s Book Awards and the Queensland Premier’s Literary Awards.

-Drongoes, her illustrated chapter book for newly independent readers,was published by Scholastic in February 2013.
+Drongoes, her illustrated chapter book for newly independent readers,was published by Scholastic.

 For more obscure autobiographical trivia, please click the following link: Twenty things you don’t need to know about Christine Bongers.